tonypilz/TypeBasedEnum/README.md

 }
 ```

-A typebased version of the switch statement above could look like the following:
+A typebased version could look as follows:

 ```cpp
 #include <variant>